 What are the key reasons someone should earn this degree?

 Though a bachelor’s degree is the primary education requirement to become a teacher, more states and school districts are requiring new teaching recruits to have a master’s degree before they can earn a valid teacher’s license or become fully certified teachers.
-Even when a master’s degree is not required, many teachers will want to earn one due to the professional prospects it provides, including higher pay, and the potential of becoming better qualified elementary school teachers, secondary school teachers, or teaching to high school students, and taking up special education.
+Even when a master’s degree is not required, many teachers will want to earn one due to its professional prospects, including higher pay and the potential of becoming better-qualified elementary school teachers, secondary school teachers, or teaching high schoolers and taking up special education.
 There is also the prospect of moving into administration and education policy.

 How does one get into a program?